lenucksi/adaptive-lighting/.github/ISSUE_TEMPLATE/bug-report.md

 If you need help with using or configuring Adaptive Lighting, please [open a Q&A discussion thread here](https://github.com/basnijholt/adaptive-lighting/discussions/new?category=q-a) instead.

-### Before submitting a bug report, please follow these troubleshooting steps:
+### Before submitting a bug report, please follow these troubleshooting steps

 Please confirm that you have completed the following steps: